 What is a Writ of Mandamus?

 A writ of mandamus is a discretionary remedy which seeks to compel the performance of a public legal duty that is found either in a statutory provision or at common law.
+A full overview of the Writ of Mandamus can be found here.

 How does this remedy relevant to my permanent or temporary residence visa application?